sunpy/sunpy/docs/guide/acquiring_data/database.rst

 documentation for a `list of supported databases
 <http://docs.sqlalchemy.org/en/rel_0_8/dialects/>`_)
 This makes it possible to fetch required data from the local database instead of downloading it again from a remote server.

 The package :mod:`sunpy.database` was developed as part of `Google Summer of Code (GSOC) 2013
 <http://www.google-melange.com/gsoc/homepage/google/gsoc2013>`_.

 1. Connecting and initializing the database
 -------------------------------------------
-To start a connection to an existing or a new database, instantiate a :class:`Database` object.
+To start a connection to an existing or a new database, create a :class:`Database` object:

     >>> from sunpy.database import Database
     >>> database = Database('sqlite:///sunpydata.sqlite')